ChickenSwimmer2020/Friday-Night-Funkin-Mega-Mod/README.md

    * haxelib install utest
  ### ACTUALLY BUILDING
   #### LOADING
-    once you have install visual studio, go to your downloaded source folder. and right click on the folder. click more options, then click `open in visual studio`. then the IDE will open.
+    once you have install visual studio, go to your downloaded source folder, and right click on the folder. click more options, then click `open in visual studio`. then the IDE will open.
   #### build
     once you have installed all the required plugins/librarys. simply go to the powershell console, and type `lime test windows -debug` for debug, or `lime test windows` to test release. if you want to build to an .exe file, simply type `lime build windows` or `lime build windows -debug`
 # EVERYTHING BELOW THIS IS THE DEFAULT README.MD
 ## Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.